 - Requirements,

-- Any other relevant information for a bid.
+- Any other relevant specifications for a bid.

 Vendors will then come back with a response to the RFP with detailed solutions and strategies that meet their needs.